 (c) any other matters relating to the discovery that are specified by the Minister in the instrument.

+(2a) If geothermal energy resources are discovered in a geothermal permit area or geothermal drilling reservation, the Minister may, from time to time, by instrument in writing served on the permittee or holder of the drilling reservation, as the case requires, direct the permittee or holder of the drilling reservation to furnish to the Minister, within the period specified in the instrument, particulars in writing of any one or more of the following —

+(a) the properties of the geothermal energy resources;

+(b) the nature of the strata in which the geothermal energy resources occur;

+(c) any other matters relating to the discovery that are specified by the Minister in the instrument.

-(3) A person to whom a direction is given under subsection (2) shall comply with the direction.
+(3) A person to whom a direction is given under subsection (2) or (2a) shall comply with the direction.

 Penalty: $10 000.

 [Section 44 amended by No. 12 of 1990 s.
 30; No. 78 of 1990 s.
-7.]
+7; No. 35 of 2007 s.
+30.]

 45. Direction by Minister on discovery of petroleum

-(1) Where petroleum is discovered in a permit area or drilling reservation, the Minister may, by instrument in writing served on the permittee or holder of the drilling reservation, as the case requires, direct the permittee or holder of the drilling reservation to do, within the period specified in the instrument, such things as the Minister thinks necessary and specifies in the instrument to determine the chemical composition and physical properties of that petroleum and to determine the quantity of petroleum in the petroleum pool to which the discovery relates or, if part only of that petroleum pool is within the permit area or drilling reservation, in such part of that petroleum pool as is within the permit area or drilling reservation.
+(1) Where petroleum is discovered in a petroleum permit area or petroleum drilling reservation, the Minister may, by instrument in writing served on the permittee or holder of the drilling reservation, as the case requires, direct the permittee or holder of the drilling reservation to do, within the period specified in the instrument, such things as the Minister thinks necessary and specifies in the instrument to determine the chemical composition and physical properties of that petroleum and to determine the quantity of petroleum in the petroleum pool to which the discovery relates or, if part only of that petroleum pool is within the permit area or drilling reservation, in such part of that petroleum pool as is within the permit area or drilling reservation.

+(1a) If geothermal energy resources are discovered in a geothermal permit area or geothermal drilling reservation, the Minister may, by instrument in writing served on the permittee or holder of the drilling reservation, as the case requires, direct the permittee or holder of the drilling reservation to do, within the period specified in the instrument, such things as the Minister thinks necessary and specifies in the instrument to determine the properties of those geothermal energy resources and to determine the quantity of geothermal energy resources in the geothermal resources area to which the discovery relates or, if part only of that geothermal resources area is within the permit area or drilling reservation, in such part of that geothermal resources area as is within the permit area or drilling reservation.

-(2) A person to whom a direction is given under subsection (1) shall comply with the direction.
+(2) A person to whom a direction is given under subsection (1) or (1a) shall comply with the direction.

 Penalty: $10 000.

 [Section 45 amended by No. 12 of 1990 s.
 31; No. 78 of 1990 s.
-7.]
+7; No. 35 of 2007 s.
+31.]

 46. Nomination of blocks as location

-(1) Where a petroleum pool is identified in a permit area or drilling reservation, the permittee or the holder of the drilling reservation, as the case requires, may nominate the block in which the pool is situated, or the blocks (being blocks within the permit area or drilling reservation) to which the pool extends, for declaration as a location.
+(1) Where a petroleum pool is identified in a petroleum permit area or petroleum drilling reservation, the permittee or the holder of the drilling reservation, as the case requires, may nominate the block in which the pool is situated, or the blocks (being blocks within the permit area or drilling reservation) to which the pool extends, for declaration as a location.